Bullying

 Discuss personal boundaries

-Encourage your child to firmly say no to something they do not like and act confidently and resiliently when someone is bullying them.
+Encourage your child to firmly and confidently say no when they are not comfortable.
 Practice some strategies at home like giving quick responses to a bully.
 Do not engage in fighting, bullying back or ignoring it completely.

 Seek further help for your child